 Investment strategies may be inherently risky - Hedge fund strategies may include leverage, short-selling and short-term investments.
 In addition, hedge fund portfolios often invest in unlisted instruments, low-grade debt, foreign currency and other exotic instruments.
 All of these expose investors to additional risk.
-However, not all hedge fund managers employ any or all of these strategies and it is recommended that investors consult the land the properties of the strategies and it is recommended that investors consult. their advisors in order to determine which strategies are being employed by the relevant manager and which consequent risks arise.
+However, not all hedge fund managers employ any or all of these strategies and it is recommended that investors consult their additional risks and the strategies and it is recommended that investors consult. their advisors in order to determine which strategies are being employed by the relevant manager and which consequent risks arise.